nemoarchive/analytics/docs/automatic_ingest_process_flow.md

 - Data are placed into the 'incoming' directory
 - Shaun's cron script processes incoming (Tuesday morning at 12:05AM)
-  - Creates a diff file
+  - Creates diff files for dmz and incoming.  gEAR will process the dmz one.
   - Makes tarballs of the directory files
   - Copies tarballs to the DMZ